imsamiha/starter-academic/content/authors/admin/_index.md

 Some of my notable work include two publications, two contributed talks, and a web article in SIAM news.
 Examples of my work are showcased in my portfolio below.

-I also enjoy teaching mathematics with 12+ of formal and informal teaching experience across multiple grade levels (8th grade to college undergraduates).
+I also enjoy teaching mathematics with 12+ years of formal and informal teaching experience across multiple grade levels (8th grade to college undergraduates).
 Currently, I am teaching two review sessions a week to undergraduate students in linear algebra.

 In between research and teaching you can find me spending time with my family, playing Breath of the Wild, or listening to podcasts.